Writing Technical Skills into Your Resume - a Complete GuidePresenting your technical experience on a resume August 15, 2022 ·

 - As an example, an accountant would be able to refer to their experience with ERP and accounting apps that helped them achieve in their previous roles in the work experience section.
-This really highlights how you used your technical know-how to add value and your abilities are proven.
-Don’t forget to use keywords from job description.
+This highlights how you used your technical know-how to add value and your abilities are proven.
+Don’t forget to use keywords from the job description.

 - For placement, your education and internships should take precedence so put your technical skills after your work experience section.

-- When you’re applying for a job and you’ve got a lot of experience, but want to draw attention to your specific skills that really set you apart, add your technical skills in a different section.
+- When you’re applying for a job and you’ve got a lot of experience, but want to draw attention to your specific skills that truly set you apart, add your technical skills in a different section.
 Be sure to highlight the keywords that you found in the job description, too

 - When applying for jobs in the technology sector, you’re going to want to put your technical skills section right in between the resume objective and your work experience.
 You can make a bulleted list or write them in a paragraph.